bgpedersen/ng5firestore/README.md

       * Data service
         * Server references object (containing all references to be maintained one place)
         * Database
-          * Private database to keep the actual data
           * Stores the actual server data always in sync as BehaviorSubjects (using cache)
         * ObservableDatabase
           * Readonly database that exposes the data from the private database as observables to the components
         * Fetches all data from server (only if logged in)
         * Handles all CRUD's (+implementing/updating items with DataDetails)
+        * Relation Function working as a promise that fetches custom item relations (one or more references existing on the item as attributes - example: a user reference on the activity)
         * **Firebase data structure to include relations - see chapter 2**
         * **Using firebase relations in dataservice - see chapter 2**
         * **Using NgRx to handle client database actions - see chapter 2**
-  * Components (using ObservableDatabase from DataService)
+  * Components Main (using ObservableDatabase from DataService)
       * Activities (list/details view + CRUD)
       * Users
       * Profile
+  * Components Shared
+      * Navigation component
+      * ** List Component ???
+      * ** Detail Component ???
   * 3rd Party libraries via NPM
       * NG-Bootstrap
       * Bootstrap 4